The Hydrosphere Does Not Overlap With Any Other Spheres.

 7 min read

 The hydrosphere represents Earth's vast reservoir of water, encompassing all liquid, solid, and gaseous forms of water found on, under, and above the planet's surface.
-Consider this: crucially, this sphere operates distinctly, possessing no inherent physical overlap with the other fundamental Earth systems: the lithosphere (solid Earth), the atmosphere (air envelope), the biosphere (life), and the cryosphere (frozen water).
+Crucially, this sphere operates distinctly, possessing no inherent physical overlap with the other fundamental Earth systems: the lithosphere (solid Earth), the atmosphere (air envelope), the biosphere (life), and the cryosphere (frozen water).
 Understanding this separation is fundamental to grasping Earth's complex, interconnected systems.

 Defining the Hydrosphere's Boundaries